alejandro-perez/catamel/moonshot.md

 ```
 Note that the `@` symbol has been replaced with `#`.
 This is because the loopback-passport module uses the username to build an email address in the form `username@loopback.moonshot.com`, and it crashes when username already contains a `@`.
 ## Performing SAML authentications
-To perform SAML authentications you need to make sure that the computer contains an entry in the `etc/hosts` file for `catamelmoonshotdemo` pointing to localhost:
+To perform SAML authentications you need to make sure that the computer contains an entry in the `etc/hosts` file for `catamelmoonshotdemo` and `satosaproxy` pointing to localhost:
 ```
-127.0.0.1   catamelmoonshotdemo
+127.0.0.1   catamelmoonshotdemo satosaproxy
 ```
 This is required because that the URL registered in the SP's metadata and you need to trick your browser into going to localhost (where shibd is running) instead.